Georgia State Route 4: Ware County

-Just west of Anita Street, they curve back to the west-southwest.
+West of Anita Street, they curve back to the west-northwest.
 They cross over Kettle Creek.
-A short distance later, they curve to the north-northwest.
-They intersect the eastern terminus of SR 122 (Carswell Avenue).
-They curve to the north-northeast and travel on a bridge over some railroad tracks of St. Mary's West Railroad.
-Immediately afterward, they travel on a bridge over Albany Avenue. the highways curve to the north-northwest and come to an intersection with Scapa Road.
+A short distance later, they curve north.
+They intersect SR 122 (Carswell Avenue).
+They curve to the northeast and travel on a bridge over some railroad tracks.
+Immediately afterward, they travel on a bridge over Albany Avenue. the highways curve to the northwest and come to an intersection with Scapa Road.
 Here, US 1, US 23, and SR 4 turn right to the northeast, while US 82 and SR 520 continue straight ahead.
-Almost immediately, they intersect the western terminus of Fulford Road, which leads to the Ware County Sheriff's Office, the Southland Waste Transfer Station, the Ware County Emergency Management Agency, and the Waycross Regional Youth Detention Center.
-The three highways curve to the north-northwest and pass the Waycross–Ware County Industrial Park West.
-They curve to the west-northwest for a short distance and then curve to the northeast.
-They intersect the northern terminus of US 1 Bus./US 23 Bus./SR 4 Bus.
+Almost immediately, they intersect with Fulford Road, which leads to the Ware County Sheriff's Office, the Southland Waste Transfer Station, the Ware County Emergency Management Agency, and the Waycross Regional Youth Detention Center.
+The three highways curve to the northwest and pass the Waycross–Ware County Industrial Park West.
+They curve to the west-northwest for a short distance and then curve northeast.
+They intersect US 1 Bus./US 23 Bus./SR 4 Bus.
 (Alma Highway).
-The mainline highways head to the north-northwest and cross over Cox Creek.
+The mainline highways head to the northwest and cross over Cox Creek.
 Almost immediately, they cross over the Satilla River on the Charles Ray King Memorial Bridge.
-They curve to a nearly due north direction.
-On a curve back to the north-northwest, they cross over Dryden Creek.
+They curve due north.
+On a curve back to the northwest, they cross over Dryden Creek.
 They curve to the north and travel through Dixie Union.
-They curve to the north-northeast and travel on a bridge over Crawley Road and some railroad tracks of CSX.
-At an intersection with the northern terminus of Jamestown Road and the southern terminus of Alma–Waycross Highway, they enter Bacon County.
+They curve to the northeast and travel on a bridge over Crawley Road and some railroad tracks.
+At an intersection with Jamestown Road and Alma–Waycross Highway, they enter Bacon County.